muhammadrivaldy/all-about-tech/software_architecture.md

 ## What is software architecture?

 Most people say software architecture is like a blueprint of system.
 In general, the software architecture is a system that you & your team present with a diagram and focus on how components will interact each other.
 It will help you & your team to research, analyze & define the services that you need before executing the project.

+## Tools

+Here are the tools that I use for making an architecture diagram.
+Btw, all these tools are open source, so you don't need to worry about pricing.

+- Diagrams mingrammer (<https://diagrams.mingrammer.com>): You can draw the cloud system architecture with Python.
+It makes you & your team easy to maintain and share the diagram in code.
+The advantage of this diagram is you need to learn the syntax before.

+- Draw.io (<https://www.drawio.com>): This is the first diagram tool I used.
+It's easy to work with because you don't need to put more focus on learning it first.
+This tool has a desktop app as well for mac, linux, & windows.
+So you can work with it online & offline.

+- Excalidraw (<https://excalidraw.com>): I just knew it a few months ago.
+Honestly, I don't have any experience with it.
+I like this diagram because the result is like use handwriting LOL.

 ## Reference